 Plastic and Flexible Dryer Ducts

-According to the NFPA, all dryer manufacturers clearly state in their manuals to not use plastic or flexible dryer ducts between the vent and the clothes dryer.3 Though, many homes continue to use plastic and flexible ducts.
+According to the NFPA, all dryer manufacturers clearly state in their manuals to not use plastic or flexible dryer ducts between the vent and the clothes dryer, as they can be a fire hazard.3 Though, many homes continue to use plastic and flexible ducts.

 Flexible vents can twist, allowing lint to build up and catch on fire if it meets a sufficient amount of heat.
 Only flexible transition ducts that are listed by UL or another approved product safety testing agency should be used.